Ditectrev/DP-203/README.md

 - [x] Create security groups in Azure Active Directory (Azure AD) and add project members.
 - [x] Configure access control lists (ACL) for the Azure Data Lake Storage account.

-### HOTSPOT You are designing a real-time dashboard solution that will visualize streaming data from remote sensors that connect to the internet.
+### You are designing a real-time dashboard solution that will visualize streaming data from remote sensors that connect to the internet.
 The streaming data must be aggregated to show the average value of each 10-second interval.
 The data will be discarded after being displayed in the dashboard.
 The solution will use Azure Stream Analytics and must meet the following requirements: ✑ Minimize latency from an Azure Event hub to the dashboard. ✑ Minimize the required storage. ✑ Minimize development effort.
 What should you include in the solution?

 ![Question 146](images/question146.jpg)